JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 }

-// static property (added after class is defined)
+// static property of the class itself - not its objects

 The class’s static

-COUNT getter returns the number of dogs created:
+COUNT getter returns the number of humans accordingly:

-The class fields proposal allows properties to be initialized at the top of a class:
+The new class fields implementation allows public properties to initialized at the top of a class outside any constructor:

 class MyClass {